Binance, one of the world’s largest cryptocurrency exchanges, intends to be present in all continents except North America.

 In a fireside chat with CoinDesk’s editor-in-chief, Pete Rizzo, Zhao gave some notable insights into the workings of Binance.

-On the question of whether Binance lags behind other exchanges in their engagements with regulators, Zhao claimed that the opposite was the case.
+On the question of whether Binance lags other exchanges in their engagements with regulators, Zhao claimed that the opposite was the case.

 “We work very closely with regulators in countries we operate in such as Malta.
 We are fully compliant.
 But in countries we feel we are not welcome, we move out.
 We will chose to work in favourable jurisdictions,” Zhao said.